blocknetdx/blocknet/doc/masternode-budget.md

 - mnbudget "command"... ( "passphrase" )
  - prepare            - Prepare proposal for network by signing and creating tx
  - submit             - Submit proposal for network
- - vote-many          - Vote on a Darknet initiative
+ - vote-many          - Vote on a Pivx initiative
- - vote-alias         - Vote on a Darknet initiative
+ - vote-alias         - Vote on a Pivx initiative
- - vote               - Vote on a Darknet initiative/budget
+ - vote               - Vote on a Pivx initiative/budget
  - getvotes           - Show current masternode budgets
  - getinfo            - Show current masternode budgets
  - show               - Show all budgets